foundersandcoders/oauth-workshop/step2.md

 ## Step 2 - Set up your SSL certificates

+DISCLAIMER: This step is _not_ a necessary part of the OAuth flow - OAuth operates over HTTPS by default.
+You can choose to go directly to [step 3](./step3.md) if you prefer.

+Ever wondered why it's called OAuth 2?
+Well, we're not going to go into a history lesson here about OAuth 1.
+But OAuth 2 relies on TLS (Transport Layer Security), instead of the complicated signature mechanisms of OAuth 1.

+So while we're talking about security, let's show you how to get your _own application_ onto a secure HTTPS connection too :smile:

 First of all, now that you're swapping pairs, you'll want to swap computers too.
-This is a good habit to get into, partly so that your github graphs reflect an equal contribution to the project (bragging rights!)
+This is a good habit to get into, partly so that your Github contribution graphs reflect an equal contribution to the project.
+(Bragging rights!)
 It's also nice to be able to code on your own machine, with your own setup...particularly if you're a vim user :speak_no_evil:.
 Aaaaand one last benefit - you get to try out your project on multiple machines.
 This can mean that your project gets used on different operating systems, and maybe on different browsers. :tada:

-Ever wondered why it's called OAuth 2?
-Well, we're not going to go into a history lesson here about OAuth 1.
-But OAuth 2 relies on TLS (Transport Layer Security), instead of the complicated signature mechanisms of OAuth 1.

-Since there is some sensitive stuff being passed around here, we should make sure we're on a secure connection (HTTPS not HTTP)

 Remember to raise a new issue on your github repo called `set up SSL certificates`.
 Now let's get going!